-1. Patients with isolated burns to critical areas (head/face/airway, hands/feet, genitalia, or with circumferential burns or TBSA that meet criteria for treatment in a burn center should be transported directly to the burn center whenever possible.

-2. Patients with multiple trauma AND burns are considered trauma patients and should be transported to the closest appropriate trauma center.

-3. Ensure scene safety and contact additional resources for scenes involving hazardous materials, dangerous chemicals, or radiation exposures.

-4. Remember to use DRY sterile dressings as bandages in order to prevent hypothermia.
+- 1. Patients with isolated burns to critical areas (head/face/airway, hands/feet, genitalia, or with circumferential burns or TBSA that meets criteria for treatment in a burn center should be transported directly to the burn center whenever possible - 2.
+Patients with multiple trauma AND burns are considered trauma patients and should be transported to the closest appropriate trauma center - 3.
+Ensure scene safety and contact additional resources for scenes involving hazardous materials, dangerous chemicals, or radiation exposures - 4.
+Remember to use DRY sterile dressings as bandages in order to prevent hypothermia - 5.
+If greater than 300 mcg of Fentanyl is necessary to manage the patient's condition, contact medical control for additional orders